patent holders signed agreements with the MPP

 but access to diagnosis and treatment is low especially in low- and

-where the vast majority of people with the virus live.2
+middle-income countries, where the vast majority of people with the virus

 Direct-acting antiviral medicines can cure more than 95% of patients